sbasu107/sbasu107/README.md

   Developed Python-based control and visualization software for an **electron beam powder bed fusion (EB-PBF) metal additive manufacturing system**, interfacing with embedded hardware and live system state.

 - **Software Lead @ Badger Solar Racing**
   Architected a real-time telemetry platform streaming CAN data from microcontrollers over radio and LTE.
 Building multithreaded services and led a 6-person team delivering driver dashboards and monitoring tools.
+Currently serving as an administrator for the team’s GitHub organization, managing repositories and access.

 ## 🛠️ Technologies
 - **Languages:** C, C++, Python, Java